SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ````

-The above Dialog code in filter is rendered on UI like this
+The above Dialog code in the filter is rendered on UI like this
 ![Dialog](img/gem-builder-ui.png)

-There are various UI components that can be defined for your custom Gem such as scroll boxes, tabs, buttons, and more!
+There are various UI components that can be defined for your custom Gems such as scroll boxes, tabs, buttons, and more!
 These UI components can be grouped together in various types of panels to create a custom user experience when using the Gem.

-After the Dialog object is defined, it's serialized as JSON, sent to the UI and rendered there.
+After the Dialog object is defined, it's serialized as JSON, sent to the UI, and rendered there.

 Depending on what kind of Gem you're creating, you'll have to define either a `Dialog` or a `DatasetDialog`.

-- The **Transformation Dialog**: The Dialog for Transformation Gems (any Gem that is not a Dataset Gem) are created using the `dialog` method, which must return a Dialog object.
+- The **Transformation Dialog**: The Dialog for Transformation Gems (any Gem that is not a Dataset Gem) is created using the `dialog` method, which must return a Dialog object.

 - The **Dataset Dialog**: The Dialog for a [Source/Target](../gems/source-target/) Gem is a `DatasetDialog` object.
 You will need to have `source` and `target` methods defined.

-Column Selector: This is a special property which you should add if you want to select the columns from UI and then highlight the used columns using the `onChange` function.
+Column Selector: This is a special property that you should add if you want to select the columns from UI and then highlight the used columns using the `onChange` function.
-It is recommended to try out this dialogue code in Gem builder UI and see how each of these elements look in UI.
+It is recommended to try out this dialogue code in Gem builder UI and see how each of these elements looks in UI.

 :::info
 **Coming Soon**